deeplearning4j/deeplearning4j/programmingguide/dl4j_intro.md

 # Where DeepLearning4j Fits In

-Deeplearning4j (DL4J) is a open source, JVM-based toolkit for building, training, and deploying neural networks.
+Eclipse Deeplearning4j (DL4J) is an open-source, JVM-based toolkit for building, training, and deploying neural networks.
 It was built to serve the Java and Scala communities and is user-friendly, stable, and well integrated with technologies such as Spark, CUDA, and cuDNN.
+Deeplearning4j also integrates with Python tools like Keras and TensorFlow to deploy their models to a production environment on the JVM.

-There are few reasons why you might be interested in DeepLearning4j.
+Here are some reasons to be interested in DeepLearning4j.

 - You are a data scientist in the field, or student with a Java project, and you need to integrate with a JVM stack (Hadoop, Spark, Kafka, ElasticSearch, Cassandra).
 You need to explore data, conduct and monitor experiments that apply various algorithms to the data and perform training on clusters to quickly obtain an accurate model for that data.